iDream Education at Chintan Shivir on Digital Learning by MHRD

-When Ministry of Human Resource and Development recently announced about organizing a two-day Chintan Shivir to discuss and create a roadmap for Digital Learning in government schools, we welcomed the news with a lot of excitement. iDream Education was invited to be a part of the same and present our thoughts on Digital Learning for students at our rural and government schools.
+When Ministry of Human Resource and Development recently announced about organizing a two-day Chintan Shivir to discuss and create a roadmap for Digital Learning in government schools, we welcomed the news with a lot of excitement. iDream Education got invited to be a part of the same.
+We were asked to present our thoughts on Digital Learning for students at our rural and government schools.

 We as a team have been diligently working and researching on the most relevant solutions for student centric digital learning via mobile app and tabs and have on ground observed the transformative impact it can have on student learning.
 It was therefore but natural for us to be excited at this wonderful opportunity of sharing and planning hand-in-hand with the government agencies involved in government school education.

-The Chintan Shivir was held at AICTE office in New Delhi on 6 and 7 November 2017.
-The event was inaugurated by Honourable Minister Shri Prakash Javadekar and also present were Minster of State for Human Resource Development and Water Resources Dr. Satyapal Singh and Shri Anil Swarup, Secretary MHRD.
+The Chintan Shivir took place at AICTE office in New Delhi on 6 and 7 November 2017.
+The Honorable Minister Shri Prakash Javadekar did inaugurate the Shivir.
+Minster of State for Human Resource Development and Water Resources Dr. Satyapal Singh and Shri Anil Swarup, Secretary MHRD were also present.

 Speaking at the inauguration, honorable minister envisaged “Operation Digital Board” to be implemented in all schools in the country in the coming years.

-iDream Education was a part of the group of Digital Learning App for Students and along with us there were close to 20 more organisations ranging from NGOs, content development, assessment and platform development and hardware companies.
+iDream Education was a part of the group of Digital Learning App for Students.
+Along with us there were close to 20 more organisations.
+Those were ranging from NGOs, content development, assessment and platform development and hardware companies.

 India has 15 Lakhs schools, 25 lakh teachers and close to 26 crore students in schools.
-Any solution to be implemented should be able to achieve such scale.
+Any solution that reaches the stage of implementation should be able to achieve such scale.

 Moreover, each child is unique and comes from diverse socio-economic, cultural and linguistic background with very varied learning styles.

-Our existing education set up is not designed to appreciate this fundamental fact.
+Our existing education set can’t appreciate this fundamental fact.
 Even the smart classroom set up with a computer and a projector has failed to cater to every child in a unique way.

-From content point of view, multimedia animations have been the only engaging content tried out in government schools till date.
+From content point of view, multimedia animations have been the only engaging content that government schools did try till date.
 But, does that cover the entire learning spectrum of the child?
 Multimedia does have a role to play in a child’s learning cycle but it is not holistic.
 There are multiple content categories such as apps, digital books, AR & VR, which can make learning more fun and engaging for the child.
 We need to be able to bring them all together and offer it to students under one common platform.

 As we mentioned earlier about every child being unique, we also need to bring in an element of adaptability in our solution design.
-The technology or the platform should be able to manoeuvre itself according to the learning level of each child and engage him/her in a fun yet non-judgemental environment.
+Further, the technology or the platform should be able to man-oeuvre itself according to the learning level of each child.
+It should further engage him/her in a fun yet non-judgemental environment.
 This we believe can lead to proactive learning by the child bringing in the real transformation we all so desire.

 Apart from the platform, another key aspect of solution design would be to understand in what forms of hardware should we invest.
 We have seen computer based smart classes not being able to deliver the best value.
 There are strong reasons to believe that smart classes will soon give way to one on one learning.

 Android-based touch devices are rapidly penetrating the deepest corners of our country.
 Mr. Amitabh Kant, CEO of Niti Aayog had said that by 2030, every Indian would have a smart phone.
 The best part about these low cost android devices is that the society is itself training themselves to use these and they are happy doing the same.
-Our solution design therefore should focus on delivering the best of content on mobile and tablets leveraging the familiarity of even children in rural areas with these touch-based devices.
+Our solution design therefore should focus on delivering the best of content on mobile and tablets.
+It should further leverage the familiarity of even children in rural areas with these touch-based devices.